niklasramo/mezr/README.md

 ### `.intersection( ...el )`

-Detect if two or more elements overlap and calculate the possible intersection area's dimensions and offsets.
+Detect if two or more elements overlap and calculate their possible intersection area (dimensions and offsets).
 If the intersection area exists the function returns an object containing the intersection area's dimensions and offsets.
 Otherwise `null` is returned.

 **Parameters**